Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Introduction

 \section{Introduction}

-Closed testing \citep{Marcus1976} is known to be a fundamental principle of familywise error rate (FWER) control in multiple hypothesis testing.
-Indeed, almost every well-known procedure controlling FWER has been shown to be a special case of closed testing, and many procedures have even been explicitly constructed as such.
-This is natural from a theoretical perspective, as it has been shown by \cite{Sonnemann1982, Sonnemann2008}, and \cite{Sonnemann1988} that closed testing is necessary for FWER control: every admissible procedure that controls FWER is a special case of closed testing. \cite{Romano2011} extended the results of Sonnemann and Finner.
-They proved that from a FWER perspective not every closed testing procedure is admissible, but only consonant procedures.
+Closed testing \citep{Marcus1976} is a fundamental principle of familywise error rate (FWER) control in multiple hypothesis testing.
+Indeed, almost every known procedure controlling FWER has been shown to be a special case of closed testing, and many procedures have been explicitly constructed as such.
+This is natural from a theoretical perspective, as \cite{Sonnemann1982, Sonnemann2008}, and \cite{Sonnemann1988} have shown that closed testing is necessary for FWER control: every admissible procedure that controls FWER is a special case of closed testing. \cite{Romano2011} extended the results of Sonnemann and Finner, proving that from a FWER perspective not every closed testing procedure is admissible; only consonant procedures are.
 These results are valuable for designers of FWER controlling methods, who can rely exclusively on closed testing as a general design principle.
 Alternative design principles exist, such as the partitioning principle \citep{Finner2002} and sequential rejection \citep{Goeman2010}, but these are equivalent to closed testing.

 Rather than only for FWER control, \cite{Goeman2011} showed that closed testing may also be used to obtain simultaneous confidence bounds for the false discovery proportion (FDP) of all subsets within a family of hypotheses.
 Used in this way, closed testing allows a form of post-selection inference.
 It allows users to look at the data prior to choosing thresholds and criteria for significance, while still keeping control of tail probabilities of the FDP.
 The approach of \cite{Goeman2011} is equivalent to an earlier approach by \cite{Genovese2004, Genovese2006} that did not explicitly use closed testing.
 A natural question that arises is whether similar results to those of \cite{Sonnemann1982}, \cite{Sonnemann1988} and \cite{Romano2011} also hold for this novel use of closed testing.
 When controlling FDP, is it sufficient to look only at closed testing-based methods?
-Which closed testing-based methods are admissible?
+Which methods controlling FDP are admissible?
 These are the questions we will address in this paper.